Latest SeedProd News

 The great thing is MonsterInsights tracks clicks for tel and mailto links automatically.

-If you click any link in that view, you can see the links’ content.
-This gives you an easy way to track tel and mailto links for various phone numbers and email addresses on your WordPress website.
+If you click any link in that view, you can see the link URL.
+This gives you an easy way to track tel and mailto links for any phone number or email address on your site.

-By now, you’ve learned how to set up link tracking and track link, and button clicks in WordPress.
+By now, you’ve learned how to track link and button clicks in WordPress.
 But what if you have a specific custom link you want to track and create custom reports for?

 MonsterInsights can help you with that, too, with the attribution feature.